Muzammal-Naseer/starter-academic/content/authors/admin/_index.md

 I received my Ph.D. degree from Australian National University, Australia in 2022.
 My thesis was about "Novel Concepts and Designs for Adversarial Attacks and Defenses“.
 I am a researcher in the Computer Vision Lab at MBZUAI, UAE.

-Currently, I am foucused on video understanding, improving Adversarial Attacks and Defense methods, Attention based Modeling, and Few-shot Learning.
+Currently, I am foucused on Video Understanding, improving Adversarial Attacks and Defense methods, Attention based Modeling, and Few-shot Learning.
 My research includes applications to classification, segmentation, object detection and visual tracking.

 **News:**
 - **One CVPR 2022** paper accepted (Oral).